justinegeffen/showcase/demo/docs/008_viewing_run_information.md

 # Run Information

-When you launch a pipeline, you are navigated to the **Runs** tab which contains all executed workflows, with your submitted run at the top of the list.
+When you launch a pipeline, you're navigated to the **Runs** tab which contains all executed workflows.
+Your submitted run is at the top of the list.

 Each new or resumed job is given a random name, such as "grave_williams".
 Each row corresponds to a specific job.
 As a job executes, it can transition through the following states: